CosmWasm/cw-plus/packages/storage-plus/README.md

 on top of `cosmwasm_std::Storage`.
 They are `Item`, which is a typed wrapper around one database key, providing some helper functions for interacting with it without dealing with raw bytes.
-And `Map`, which allows you to store multiple typed objects under a prefix, indexed by a simple (`&[u8]`) or compound (eg. `(&[u8], &[u8])`) primary key.
+And `Map`, which allows you to store multiple unique typed objects under a prefix, indexed by a simple (`&[u8]`) or compound (eg. `(&[u8], &[u8])`) primary key.

 These correspond to the concepts represented in `cosmwasm_storage` by